cuviper/ssh-pageant/README.md

 * [MSYS2]: The modern successor to MSYS, staying closer to Cygwin development.
 * [OpenSSH]: The SSH client shipped by Cygwin/MSYS.
 * [Charade]: The friendly competition to ssh-pageant.
+* [weasel-pageant]: ssh-pageant for the Windows Subsystem for Linux.

 ------------------------------------------------------------------------------
 Copyright (C) 2009-2014  Josh Stone